JayWood/the-seo-framework/readme.txt

 	* WPML URL generation, it's now much more consistent and will now also work with custom language settings.
 It will now also show the correct URL in admin at all times, moreover, it will with subdomains too.
 	* WPML shortlink URL now also redirect correctly when visited in special scenarios.
 	* Massively improved URL generation time by adding more layers of cache on often used and also heavy scripts.
-	* Massively improved LD-json script generation time.
+	* Massively improved LD-json script generation time by adding more layers of cache and exchanging heavy operations for more effecient ones.
+	* Metabox setting tabs no longer rely on WordPress Core admin navigation tabs.
+	* JavaScript caching and advanced optimizations for better browser performance through Google Closure Compiler.
 * **Improved:**
 	/
 	* The SEO Bar hover balloon translations, **"but"** now can't show up twice, and is instead replaced with **"and"**.
 E.g. "But the blog isn't set to public.
 And there are no posts..."